 We used a tiled layout for Coffee Concept’s hero section that highlights the information about their coffee, and how it is sourced.
 All backed up by beautiful imagery and typographic (type/font) elements.

 What Is A Page Header?

-A page header is the section below the main header.
+A page header is a section below the main header.
 It isn’t necessary for every page, and it typically states the page title to the visitor.
-They sometimes have breadcrumb links for navigation, and some nice imagery.
+They sometimes have breadcrumb links for navigation and some nice imagery.